Network flow logs

 Network flow logs streaming

 Log streaming lets you stream network flow logs into a security information and event management (SIEM) system.
-For more information, see Log streaming.
+For more information, refer to Log streaming.

 Limitations

-- Only nodes that have been updated to Tailscale v1.34 or later will send networking telemetry to the Tailscale logs service.
+- Only nodes using Tailscale v1.34 or later send networking telemetry to the Tailscale logs service.

-- Network logs are accessible only by using the API and as a streaming source for SIEM systems.
+- You can only access network logs using the API and as a streaming source for SIEM systems.
 There is no network logs viewing functionality in the Tailscale admin console.

-- Network flow logs are not for monitoring—instead they are for logging.
-The admin console does not contain a “live” view of what nodes are connected to what other nodes.
-As an example, network logs don’t include information on whether a node is online and idle.
-The logs indicate only whether there was network traffic.
+- Network flow logs are for logging, not monitoring.
+The admin console does not contain a live view of the connections between nodes.
+Additionally, network logs don't include information on whether a node is online or idle.
+The logs only indicate whether there was network traffic.

 - Network logs do not include individual packet transfers.
 Logs capture when connections are active, which could include multiple data flows.

-- Only successful connects are logged.
-If a connection attempt results in denied access, the attempt isn’t logged, as it doesn’t appear differently than if no connection was attempted.
+- Tailscale only logs successful connects.
+If a connection attempt results in denied access, the attempt isn't logged.

-- Traffic information at the physical layer is gathered at a slightly different moment in time as the virtual layer, so packets flowing through the virtual layer may not exactly line up with those at the physical layer.
+- Traffic information at the physical layer is gathered at a slightly different time than the virtual layer, so packets flowing through the virtual layer might not precisely line up with those at the physical layer.

 - Public IP addresses are not logged as either a destination or source.
-That is, a connection from your tailnet through an exit node does not log where the traffic is going to, and a connection from the public internet through an exit node does not log where the traffic is returning from.
-Fine granularity information about individual connections is not gathered so that privacy can be preserved.
+That is, a connection from your tailnet through an exit node does not log where the traffic is going, and a connection from the public internet through an exit node does not log where the traffic is returning from.
+To preserve privacy, Tailscale doesn't gather detailed information about individual connections.

 - The user authenticated on a source or destination host is not logged.
-If you want to map a node to a user, you can use
+To map a node to a user, you can use the

 /api/v2/tailnet/:tailnet/device